rapidsai/raft/docs/source/developer_guide.md

 **Design considerations**:

 1. In the `-ext.cuh` header, do not include implementation headers.
 Only include function parameter types and types that are used to instantiate the templates.
+If a primitive takes custom parameter types, define them in a separate header called `<primitive_name>_types.hpp`.

 2. Keep docstrings in the `-inl.cuh` header, as it is closer to the code.
 Remove docstrings from template definitions in the `-ext.cuh` header.

+3. The order of inclusion in `expensive.cuh` is extremely important.
+If `RAFT_EXPLICIT_INSTANTIATE_ONLY` is not defined, but `RAFT_COMPILED` is defined, then we must include the template definitions before the `extern template` instantiations.

+4. If a header file defines multiple expensive templates, it can be that one of them is not instantiated.
+In this case, **do define** the template with `RAFT_EXPLICIT` in the `-ext` header.
+This way, when the template is instantiated, the developer gets a helpful error message instead of a confusing "function not found".

 This header structure was proposed in [issue #1416](https://github.com/rapidsai/raft/issues/1416), which contains more background on the motivation of this structure and the mechanics of C++ template instantiation.